Here’s a very typical scenario that many jewelers can relate to.

 But you’ve forgotten one thing.
 You haven’t taken proper pictures of the engagement ring for your own internal records and also for your online portfolio

-The customer picks up the engagement ring and you’re scratching your head and kicking yourself for only taking a few sloppy pictures that works best, as daily post on social media.
+The customer picks up the engagement ring and you’re scratching your head and kicking yourself for only taking a few sloppy pictures that work best.

 So what do you do next?
 You promise yourself that you’ll make the effort to shoot some great images for all future pieces you create.

-In this how-to guide, we’ll go through the best shooting angles for your rings so that you won’t have another regrettable experience.
+In this how-to guide, we’ll go through the best shooting angles for your rings, so you won’t have another regrettable experience.